simonhw/gardening-services/README.md

 </details>

 #### Review Order
 Moving to the final step of the checkout process, an orange text box explains that this is the final step and that user may review their order details below before making the payment.
 The user's address details are displayed with a "Change" link to go directly back to the address section in case they wish to change any data.
-The payment details are not explicitly displayed but a message saying that the input was complete is present with a green check box.
+The payment details are not explicitly displayed, but a message saying that the input was complete is present with a green check box.
 A change link is also present here in case the user wants to change their card details.
-Underneath is present a summary of the cart.
+Underneath is presented a summary of the cart.
 Only the service name is presented here, as adding the various options affected the presentation poorly.
-If the user is unsure of the cart contents, there is an "Adjust Cart" button which they can use to navigate back to the cart page.
+If the user is unsure of the cart contents, there is an "Adjust Cart" button, which they can use to navigate back to the cart page.
 A larger yellow button with the text "Pay and Place Order" draws the eye of the user with its bright colour and padlock icon.
-This helps the user understand that one they click this button, the checkout process will complete and they can no longer make any adjustments.
-When clicked, the button text changes to "Processing..." and the padlock turns into a spinner indicating that the payment is being processed.
+This helps the user understand that once they click this button, the checkout process will complete, and they can no longer make any adjustments.
+When clicked, the button text changes to "Processing..." and the padlock turns into a spinner, indicating that the payment is being processed.
 This is especially useful when an unexpected payment or server error occurs.
-The user will know that the website is in fact attempting to submit the order.
+The user will know that the website is, in fact, attempting to submit the order.

 <details><summary>Review Order section and checkout submission</summary>